 In the third year, many areas of interest are explored through readings and practice with Spanish.
 New vocabulary and additional grammatical structures are learned in order to broaden the ability of students to express themselves in Spanish.
 Some modern writers are introduced at this level.
-Prerequisites: Successful completion of the second year of study.
+Prerequisites: Successful completion of the 2nd year of study.
 Course Requirements: satisfactory notebook, two culture projects, Regents examination

-Spanish for Native Speakers (G) - CRS 2237 2 1.0
+Spanish for Native Speakers (G) - CRS 2237

-Main Campus - This course is designed to capitalize on the fluency, which the student already has, and to meet his/her particular language needs.
+This course is designed to capitalize on the fluency, literacy and comprehension skills, which the student already has, and to meet his/her particular language needs.
 The focus is on increasing vocabulary and refining the use of correct Spanish.
 An important part of the course is the improvement of reading and writing skills with an emphasis on grammar.
-The student will also become aware of Hispanic contributions to world civilizations.
+The student will become aware of Hispanic contributions to civilizations.